Have a look through our Frequently Asked Questions! If your question isn’t answered, please speak to a Siren.

 No: Jewellery, moisturiser or oils on your hands or body.

 Yes!
-We welcome and do not discriminate against any sex, gender, race, age, religion, occupation etc. from enrolling.
+We don’t discriminate against any gender, race, age, religion, occupation etc. from enrolling.

 Shaving cream & Hairspray